Onyekwere Akwari: Early years, education and training

 Onyekwere Emmanuel Akwari was born on June 5, 1942, in Aba (at that time in the Imo State, now the Abia State, of southeastern colonial Nigeria) to Ngarasi Christiana Ukegbu, a shopkeeper and landlord, and Theophilus Egesi Akwari, owner of an export-import firm.
 Akwari was the eldest of eight siblings.

 Akwari's primary education was in Government School, Aba until age 12 when he became a boarding student at Hope Waddell Training Institution.
 He became senior prefect and valedictorian, graduated, and earned his higher school certificate in a colonial educational system conforming to British education.
 (Nigeria gained independence from England in 1960, the “Year of Independence” for some 17 African countries.)
 Akwari received a scholarship to the University of Washington for his undergraduate education from the competitive African Scholarship Program for American Universities (ASPAU), a collaboration between the African countries, a cohort of US universities, and the predecessor of the US Agency for International Development.

 In 1966, Akwari began medical school at the University of Southern California.
 Akwari served as president of his first-year class and, in his fourth year, president of the medical student body receiving an award for outstanding contributions to the school.

 In 1967, the Igbo sought independence from Nigeria.
-A bloody war ensued, cutting Akwari's contact with family until 1970 and decimating the family businesses.
+A civil war ensued, cutting Akwari's contact with family until 1970 and decimating the family businesses.
 Akwari began his general surgery residency at the Mayo Clinic in Rochester, Minnesota in 1970.

 Akwari was a Mayo Foundation Scholar and a Stanley Johnson Scholar performing gastrointestinal research in the laboratories of Drs.
 Keith Kelly, Charles F. Code, and Sidney F. Phillips.
 From January to June 1977, in a six-month interregnum from the Mayo Clinic, he co-created the training program in Emergency Medicine at King-Drew Medical Center in Los Angeles.